Virtual O&M Training for Engineers & Facility Managers

 $550 per person

 Operations & Maintenance is the front line of Energy Efficiency.
 That’s why we created this course for ambitious building personnel looking for tools to improve energy efficiency and systems performance.
 Our certified and experienced instructor will walk you through the basics of energy management strategies, including evaluating energy bills, establishing building energy baselines and other performance metrics, developing facility benchmarks, low cost/no cost techniques for improving efficiency and performance, code compliance and more.
-Join us and start transforming your facility!
+Join us to benefit your facility!

 You may be eligible for a cash rebate: This course is preapproved for incentives provided by the following utility companies that are available to contractors and building operation personnel who operate in Maryland.
 Eligible participants will receive a cash rebate of 80% of enrollment costs per course.
 For more information and to download the incentive application, follow the links below.

 Introduction: An overview of the topics to be covered in the series.

 An Audit of Audits: What are the types of audits that are typically performed in facilities (ASHRAE 1-3, investment grade, building or system-specific etc.).
 What type of audit is appropriate for what purpose, desired outcomes?

 Planning Energy Audits: Provides a checklist for pre-audit activities and considerations.

 Energy Audit Scope/Methodology: The EMP 7-phase methodology is introduced.
 (Participants are provided with PDF of 246-page EMA Guideline.)

 Development of Audit Plan: Includes introduction of ASHRAE Standard 211 with emphasis on the Level 2 audit requirements relevant to incentive requirements.

 Standardized Industry Practices/Minimum Reporting Requirements: Material is presented from ASHRAE 211, EMA Guideline references and other applicable guidance.